KDE/documentation-develop-kde-org/content/docs/administration/kdialog/_index.md

 ![getsavefilename dialog box](save.png)

-Unlike the file opening dialogs, the file saving dialogs allow to user to specify a filename that doesn't yet exist.
+Unlike the file opening dialogs, the file saving dialogs allow the user to specify a filename that doesn't yet exist.

 ### --getsavefilename dialog box with filter